 - 1. To prepare for the zone-based Secondary Storage, you should have created and mounted an NFS share during Management Server installation. - 2.
 Make sure you prepared the system VM template during Management Server installation. - 3.
 Log in to the CloudPlatform UI as root administrator. - 4.
 In the left navigation bar, click Infrastructure. - 5.
 In Secondary Storage, click View All. - 6.
-Click Add Secondary Storage. - 7.
-Fill in the following fields: - Name: Give the storage a descriptive name. - Provider: Choose the type of storage provider (such as S3, Swift, or NFS).
+Click Add Secondary Storage.

+- 7. Fill in the following fields: - Name: Give the storage a descriptive name. - Provider: Choose the type of storage provider (such as S3, or NFS).
 NFS can be used for zone-based storage, and the others for region-wide object storage.
 Depending on which provider you choose, additional fields will appear.
 Fill in all the required fields for your selected provider.
-For more information, consult the provider's documentation (such as the S3 or Swift website).
+For more information, consult the provider's documentation, such as the S3 website.

-For Hyper-V, select SMB/CIFS.
+For Hyper-V, select SMB.

 You can use only a single region-wide object storage account per region.
-For example, you can not mix both Swift and S3, or use S3 accounts from multiple different users.
+For example, you can not use S3 accounts from different users.